-Vincent Riotta and Brian Doherty Star in A STEADY RAIN from Tonight at Ustinov Studios
+Vincent Riotta and Brian Doherty to Star in A STEADY RAIN from April 9 at Ustinov Studios

 Rehearsals started today for the second play in the Ustinov Studio's American Season, the UK premiere of A STEADY RAIN by Keith Huff.
 Starring Vincent Riotta and Brian Doherty and directed by David Grindley, it follows on from Dan LeFranc's THE BIG MEAL.

 Vincent Riotta plays Denny whose recent theatre credits include Enduring Freedom at the Finborough Theatre, Fridays at Seven at the Court Theatre, Hollywood, Shared Experience's True West and A Streetcar Named Desire at the Leicester Haymarket.
 Brian Doherty plays Joey, most recently seen in the West End in From Here to Eternity.
 Other recent theatre credits include Narrative at the Royal Court, Famine at Hampstead Theatre, Improbable Frequency at The Gaiety Theatre and Antony and Cleopatra, A Winter's Tale, Julius Caesar, King Lear and Little Eagles, all for the RSC.

 A Steady Rain chronicles love and rage on the streets of Chicago where one ordinary day a deadly error of judgement sends the lives of two cops spinning out of control.
 A dark two-hander, filled with sharp storytelling and biting repartee, A Steady Rain opened on Broadway in 2009 starring Hugh Jackman and Daniel Craig.